Data Analyst Interview Questions: The Complete 2026 Guide to Landing Your Dream Job

 Example Answer: “An INNER JOIN returns only records with matches in both tables, while a LEFT JOIN returns all records from the left table plus matched records from the right table.

 In business terms: If we’re analyzing customer orders, an INNER JOIN between customers and orders shows only customers who’ve made purchases.
-A LEFT JOIN shows all customers, including those who haven’t ordered yet – crucial for identifying potential sales opportunities.”
+A LEFT JOIN shows all customers, including those who haven’t ordered yet, which is essential for identifying potential sales opportunities.”

 Statistical Analysis Questions